Women's suffrage in Canada

 Women's suffrage in Canada occurred at different times in different jurisdictions to different demographics of women.
 Women's right to vote began in the three prairie provinces.

 In 1916, suffrage was earned by women in Manitoba, Saskatchewan, and Alberta.
 The federal government granted limited war-time suffrage to some women in 1917 and followed with full suffrage in 1918, at least, granting it on same basis as men, that is, certain races and status were excluded from voting in federal elections prior to 1960.

 By the close of 1922, all the Canadian provinces, except Quebec, had granted full suffrage to White and Black women, yet Asian and Indigenous women still could not vote.
 In Newfoundland, at that time a separate dominion, women earned suffrage in 1925 for women not Asian and not Indigenous.
 Women in Quebec, who were not Asian and not Indigenous, did not gain full suffrage until 1940.

 Municipal suffrage was earned in 1884 to property-owning widows and spinsters in the provinces of Quebec and Ontario; in 1886, in the province of New Brunswick, to all property-owning women except those whose husbands were voters; in Nova Scotia, in 1886; and in Prince Edward Island, in 1888, to property-owning widows and spinsters.

 Asian women (and men) were not granted suffrage until after World War II in 1948, Inuit women (and men) were not granted suffrage until 1950, and it was not until 1960 that suffrage (in Federal elections) was extended to First Nations women (and men) without requiring them to give up their treaty status.
 Incarcerated women (and men) serving sentences fewer than two years in length were granted suffrage in 1993, and incarcerated women (and men) serving longer sentences were given the vote in 2002.

-Early History
+Early history (1870s–1880s)

-The cause of women's suffrage began in 1876, when Dr. Emily Stowe came to Toronto to practice medicine.
+The cause of women's suffrage began in 1876, when Dr. Emily Stowe came to Toronto to practise medicine.
 She was the first, and for many years the sole, woman physician in Canada.
-Stowe, vitally interested in all matters relating to women, at once came before the public as a lecturer upon topics then somewhat new, "Woman's Sphere" and "Women in the Professions," being her subjects.
+Stowe, vitally interested in all matters relating to women, at once came before the public as a lecturer upon topics then somewhat new, "Woman's Sphere" and "Women in the Professions", being her subjects.
 She lectured not only in Toronto, but, under the auspices of various Mechanics' Institutes, in Ottawa, Whitby, and Bradford.
-After attending a meeting of the American Society for the Advancement of Women, in Cleveland in 1877, and meeting many women of the United States, Stowe, on returning home, felt that the time had arrived for some similar union among Canadian women.
-Talking it over with her friend, Helen Archibald, they decided that it would not be politic to attempt at once a suffrage association but, in November 1877, organized what was known as "The Toronto Woman's Literary Club".

-At the beginning suffragists were typically middle-class White women.
+At the beginning suffragists were typically Black women.
 These women advocated for suffrage for the sole purpose of boosting their social status resulting in a better society.
 However, Black abolitionists, unionists, socialists, and temperance activists supported them.